raspberrypilearning/count-the-creatures/en/step_5.md

 --- task ---

-Click the green glag and then hold your coloured paper up to the camera.
+Click the green flag and then hold your coloured paper up to the camera.
 You should see the animal move across the screen, and leave behind a stamped image of itself.

 --- /task ---